sensson/python-spamexperts/LIMITATIONS.md

-domain        | add         | Doesn't allow you to set the contact address. domain        | exists      | Returns an error instead of `{"messages":[],"result":{"present":0}}`. domain        | read*       | The read action is only available in `domainslist`. domaincontact | get*        | You cannot get a domaincontact. domainuser    | get*        | This is only available in `user`. emailusers    |             | This controller is plural. emailusers    | get*        | This is only available in `user`.
+domain        | add         | Doesn't allow you to set the contact address. domain        | exists      | Returns an error instead of `{"messages":[],"result":{"present":0}}`. domain        | read*       | The read action is only available in `domainslist`. domain        |             | You cannot get or set domain settings. domain        |             | You cannot get or set filter settings. domaincontact | get*        | You cannot get a domaincontact. domainuser    | get*        | This is only available in `user`. emailusers    |             | This controller is plural. emailusers    | get*        | This is only available in `user`. report        | get*        | You cannot get a report, only update settings.

 \* This action doesn't exist.